applebuddy/TOEIC-Speaking-Study/README.md

   - overall, this picture looks calm and peacefull. and it gives me positive feelings.
   - (Overall, it seems like a slow day at the store.)

+- 집앞 야외
+  - This picture was taken outdoors.
+  - What I  notice first is a  woman with short, blond hair.
+She is standing in the back of the truck and handling a box over to a man in front of her.
+  - The man is reaching for the box (the man is taking the box.)
+  - In the background, I can see another man in a red cap and a T-shirt holding a box  in front of a house.
+  - Overall, It appears that some peoples are moving some boxes in front of a house.
+  - + Overall The weather is sunny and very good for outdoor activities.
+  - this picture looks calm and  peaceful, and it gives me positive feelings.

+- 야자수 해변가
+  - This picture was taken at a beach.
+  - What i notice first is a wooden sofa with yellow cushions at the center.
+  - The sofa is surrounded by big palm trees with plenty of leaves
+  - in the background, there are several beach umbrellas and empty chairs.
+  - in the distance, the blue sea water is shining in the sunlight.
+  - Overall, The weather is sunny and very good for outdoor activities.
+  - this picture looks calm and peacefull. and it gives me positive feelings.

 - words
   - fridge handle 냉장고 손잡이
   - fruit(불가산), vegitables(가산)